 To design your own spreader bar, you will need to know the span of your spread and the weight of the load you’ll be lifting.
 Also, consider any height restrictions that will dictate the sling height above the load.
 Always thoroughly review the end cap manual, #SAC25C, prior to use to ensure your proposed application is within the limits of these particular end caps.

 You can also utilize the End Cap App found here to ensure that you’re proposed spreader will work.

-Use two end caps, one on each end of pipe for capacity of 2x the end cap work load limit.
+Use two end caps, one on each end of the pipe for a capacity of 2x the end cap workload limit.

-Each End Cap is proof-tested, ships with certificate.
+Each End Cap is proof-tested, and ships with a certificate.

 - Max.
 Capacity @ Max Spread (45⁰ Top Sling Angle): 7T (14,000 LBS)